 This blog is about life with my husband who was diagnosed with Alzheimer's and Frontal Lobe Dementia in 2008.
 He was 64 at the time although now, knowing more about the disease, Alzheimer's was present many, many years ago, which is why early detection is so important.
 As you read the blog "Al" represents the way that Alzheimer's is invading our daily lives.

-"GOD KEEPS HIS PROMISES".
-Sheri just needs to pause, praise and pray.
+Sheri needs to pause, praise and pray.

 Truth be told, Sheri is struggling with the fact that Daughter Number Two ( the one who shields her heart with her sleeve) is leaving tomorrow to finally start her married life has a military wife..
 Sheri is very happy for her ... but she will miss her dearly.
 She has grown in to a beautiful, gifted young woman and her knight in shining armor will be by her side.
 Sheri prays for protection and blessing over both of them and their lives together.

 Sheri and Bob were watching Candid Camera, they were on the third episode when it cut to a commercial.
 At the end of the commercial run there was a commercial for none other than the "Candid Camera show."
 "Al turns to Sheri and says "when is that on?
 It looks like that would be fun to watch."

 Bob has been swiping food again from work, before he was bringing home unopened packages of crackers and cookies.
 "Al" has started bringing home what looks like true open leftover snacks he is collecting from the tables, wrapped in the ever present collection of napkins in his pockets.
 Sheri just smiles sweetly and puts them quietly in the trash. :)